chef/chef-web-docs/chef_master/source/server_security.rst

 .. tag server_openssl_fqdn

-.. warning:: The FQDN for the Chef server should be resolvable, lowercase, and should not exceed 64 characters when using OpenSSL, as OpenSSL requires the ``CN`` in a certificate to be no longer than 64 characters.
+.. warning:: The FQDN for the Chef server should be resolvable, lowercase, and have fewer than 64 characters including the domain suffix, when using OpenSSL, as OpenSSL requires the ``CN`` in a certificate to be no longer than 64 characters.

 .. end_tag